Glutamate–glutamine cycle

-The glutamate–glutamine cycle in biochemistry, is a sequence of events by which an adequate supply of the neurotransmitter glutamate is maintained in the central nervous system.
+In biochemistry, the glutamate–glutamine cycle is a cyclic metabolic pathway which maintains an adequate supply of the neurotransmitter glutamate in the central nervous system.
 Neurons are unable to synthesize either the excitatory neurotransmitter glutamate, or the inhibitory GABA from glucose.
 Discoveries of glutamate and glutamine pools within intercellular compartments led to suggestions of the glutamate–glutamine cycle working between neurons and astrocytes.
 The glutamate/GABA–glutamine cycle is a metabolic pathway that describes the release of either glutamate or GABA from neurons which is then taken up into astrocytes (non-neuronal glial cells).
 In return, astrocytes release glutamine to be taken up into neurons for use as a precursor to the synthesis of either glutamate or GABA.

 Production

 Glutamate

 Initially, in a glutamatergic synapse, the neurotransmitter glutamate is released from the neurons and is taken up into the synaptic cleft.
 Glutamate residing in the synapse must be rapidly removed in one of three ways: